A complete how-to guide for learning languages from A1-C2

 B1: Starting to feel a bit more comfortable

-Now that you know the basics, you should return to your WHY.
-What is it that you want to learn?
-In which situations do you want to use your new language?
 Do you want to focus on speaking or writing?
-Now is the time to consider taking private courses, and if you can fit it in your schedule, you should keep practicing with a language buddy outside of your classes.
+Now is the time to consider taking private courses, and if you can fit it into your schedule, you should keep practicing with a language buddy outside of your classes.

 B2: Getting the picture of what confidence feels like

-Congrats!
-All your practice has resulted in some serious progress!
-When you pass B2, you should master the grammar rules.
 Now is also the time to consider living abroad.
 Most language institutes recommend living abroad for several months before reaching C1.
 Of course, it depends on your means and your life situation, but consider volunteering, remote working, Workaway, being an au pair, or if you’re a student, an exchange program your school offers.

-B2 is the point where you know that you're getting pretty good at your new language, and you're starting to feel confident as a result.
-You're not by definition "fluent" like you will be at C1, but when you start to feel this level of confidence, you won't hesitate anymore to start conversations with people, get involved in social situations, and you won't feel uneasy speaking for longer periods with native speakers.
+You're not by definition "fluent" like you will be at C1, but when you start to feel this level of confidence, you won't hesitate anymore to start conversations with native speakers, get involved in social situations, and you won't feel uneasy speaking for longer periods with groups.

 Upping your game

 You can still use helpful tools like flashcards for learning vocabulary, or language apps to practice the grammar, but you need to start thinking about upping your game here.
-It's time to start only watching TV shows in your target language instead of your native language.
-It's also time to start looking for long-form content like podcasts and audiobooks.

-Challenging real world material like these will help push you through the C levels of languages.
+Challenging real-world material like these will help push you through the C levels of languages.

 C-levels | “Are you a local?”